 Part six of our Street Source photography series saw sunny Brighton in the mood to party - with parades through town, a bit of footy and some rock’n’roll.
 Photos by Ashley Laurence.

-Francesca Moore documents a sleepless night in Brighton, with long exposures, during July 2016 for Street Source No.5
+Francesca Moore documents a sleepless night in Brighton, with long exposures, during July 2016.

 June was an exceptional month.
-The fourth episode of our Street Source photography blog captures the heart, soul and utter misery of this year’s midsummer madness.
+In this edition of Street Source, photographer Jon Southcoasting captures the heart, soul and utter misery of this year's midsummer madness.